nullHawk/nullHawk/README.md

 # Hi there, I'm Suryansh Shakya 👋

 Welcome to my GitHub profile!
-I’m a CS freshman at BITS Pilani and Scaler School of Technology aspiring to be a Computer Scientist.
+I’m a CS freshman at BITS Pilani aspiring to be a Computer Scientist.
 Here you’ll find some of my work, projects, and contributions.
 Feel free to explore and reach out if you have any questions or just want to connect!

 ## 🚀 About Me